PriyankaVerma98/Video-Processing-OpenCV-Python/README.md

 ### Scope

+Earlier process to take the meter readings and generate bills involved a company official to make home visit, note down the reading then a bill is generated at the office and couriered to the home.

-This can help to digitalize electricity billing procedure.
+This project can help to digitalize electricity billing procedure.
+It will  save time and prevent human intervention and errors.